PowerDNS/pdns-ansible/README.md

 Dict with overrides for the service (systemd only).
 This can be used to change any systemd settings in the `[Service]` category.
+The role writes them to `/etc/systemd/system/<service name>.service.d/override.conf`.
+Setting `pdns_service_overrides: {}` removes that file again and restarts the service on the packaged unit, so the `User` and `Group` of the default above go back to the values of the package.
+Other drop-ins in the same directory are left alone.

 ```yaml
 pdns_backends_packages: "{{ default_pdns_backends_packages }}"